reymon359/book-sentences/books/clean-architecture/README.md

 Software is like a science... ...is driven by falsifiability.
 Software architects strive to define modules, components, and services that are easily falsifiable (testable).
 To do so, they employ restrictive disciplines similar to structured programming, albeit at a much higher level.

 ### Chapter 5 Object-Oriented Programming

+The basis of a good architecture is the understanding and application of the principles of object-oriented design (OO).

+Three magic words to explain the nature of OO: _encapsulation, inheritance, and polymorphism_... ...an OO language must support these three things.

 ## Encapsulation?
 ## Inheritance?
 ## Polymorphism?